Login or Register to make a submission.

 5. Italicise foreign words.
 Example: The term of soyoltoi (cultured) is used......disciplinarians of the main assembly (Tib: tshogs chen dge bsgos rnams) of Ikh Khüree

-6. Headings and subheadings: Heading should be in bold non-italics aligned left.
-Subheadings should be in bold italics aligned left.
+6. Headings and subheadings: Headings should be in bold, non-italicised, left-aligned.
+Subheadings should be in bold italics, aligned left.

 7. Block quotes: Quotations longer than two sentences should be given in a separate paragraph.
-The paragraph should not be italicized.
-Use single space.
+The paragraph should not be italicised.
+Use a single space.
 The paragraph should be separated from the main text by a one-line space above and below the quotation.

 8. Ellipses: When words are omitted in a quotation, it should be marked by three dots.